 Modern-day companies tend to communicate internally through a combination of email and chat tools.
 As both mediums tend to take up a life of their own and get overrun by trivial interactions, those most important pieces of information can be difficult to track down or even lost.

 An internal blog can serve as a tidy location for all relevant work-related communication, whether for individual teams or on company level.
 This can either be a static informative post, or a more collaborative effort where different team members can edit and contribute information provide feedback and commentary, share files, etc.

 An internal blog can be a very powerful vehicle for employee engagement.
-It is a simple and convenient way to establish and maintain an informational flow on the company level.
+It is a simple and convenient way to establish and maintain the information flow on the company level.
 Keeping your employees updated on all relevant developments and being transparent about it creates a relationship of trust.

 Furthermore, you can use blog posts to highlight individual and team achievements, promote team spirit by sharing photos and videos from office life, team buildings and other shared activities, or even have a bit of light-hearted fun.
 It is up to you to get creative—these and countless other similar gestures and actions can help form a more personal and human bond between the company and its employees.